 When you’re ready, you can apply to write the GED tests at an Independent Learning Centre test site.
 Our personalized approach rewards our candidates with a very high success rate on their GED tests.

 The program runs for 8 weeks, throughout the year.
-Please see our schedule for upcoming dates and times.
+For our Winter program details, see our flyer here, and for upcoming dates and times, see our East Centre Schedule and West Centre Schedule.
 This is a fee for service program.
 If you are receiving social assistance, speak to your case worker about funding availability for a GED test preparation program.